akalinux/span-tools/README.md

 Each data set will need to be added to the ColumnSets instance.
 The internals refer to each column as a source.
 Every source added receives an id starting from 0 for each new column/source the id is incremented by 1.
 As a note all AddCoulumnXXX methods of ColumnSets returns the index of the column/source that was added.

+Note: once the iteration over the data sets begins, it is no longer possible to add additional columns to the ColumnSets instance.
+The iterators provided by the "st" class in general are considered one shot iterators.

 	// We will map our ColumnId to our Set Name m := make(map[int]string)